 - 1/2 cup dark chocolate chunks

 - Using a saucepan over medium heat, melt butter.
 Stir frequently as it continues to bubble.
-When there are small brown specs, and it smells like nutty caramel, remove pan from heat.
+When there are small brown specs, and it smells like nutty caramel, remove the pan from heat.

 - Add sugar, cocoa powder and salt to combine.